 Meeting the minimum client amount for a higher level of service can save money in wealth management fees and make life easier.

 I have definitely found it worthwhile to reach and maintain a good level of service at my primary investment firm leading me to have most of our investments in one place.

 Different services for different customer levels are not always advertised.
 Call the place where you keep your investments (or any place you are considering) and ask the various levels of service for each level of wealth held with them.

-Based on your needs, it may make sense to consolidate some of your investments to maintain a higher level of service at one firm.
+Based on your needs, it may make sense to consolidate some of your investments to maintain a higher level of service at one place.

 Financial Advisory Services